cryptobuks/pw-chat/README.md

 - [ ] Handle deletion of conversation and restarting a conversation
 - [ ] Send files
 - [ ] Improve UI and app responsiveness
-- [ ] Run `peer-server` with express server witth connection reliability
+- [ ] Run `peer-server` with express server with connection reliability

 #### Build Setup